 Though many variables exist, one aspect seems clear with the potential Manayunk-Roxborough Food Co-op—Weavers Way most likely won't be directly involved.

-David Schiman, local acupuncturist and chair for the growing co-op's steering committee, said aspects like location and membership structure are up in the air.
+David Schiman, and chair for the growing co-op's steering committee, said aspects like location and membership structure are up in the air.
 However, Weavers Way's current financial obligations will preclude the Mt.
 Airy and Chestnut Hill organization from opening an affiliated store west of the Wissahickon.

 "Right now, Weaves Way can't take action, and we're not interested in waiting for them.
 They are involved in helping us as an adviser... and down the road, we can always revisit the idea of joining the groups together," he said.